MicrosoftDocs/kaizala-docs/K2T Documentation.md

 **Conversion Steps**

-1. Open Command Line on your machine.
+1. Open Command-Line tool on your machine.
-2. Install *action-package-deploy* tool by running the below command:
+2. Run the following command to install *action-package-deploy* tool:

 		npm install -g action-package-deploy

-3. To convert the Kaizala package to the Teams app, run the below command:
+3. Run the following command to convert the Kaizala package to the Teams app:

 		transform-kaizala-package -k <KaizalaPackageZipPath> -a <ActionPackageDownloadPath> [-t <TeamsAppDownloadPath>] [-p <ParameterJsonPath>] [--dn <DeveloperName> --dw <DeveloperWebsiteUrl> --dp <DeveloperPrivacyUrl> --dt <DeveloperTermsUrl>]

 	Parameters:
+	where:

 		-k : Path of the kaizala package zip to transform.
 		-a : Path to download transformed action package.